eth-sri/ilf/README.md

 $ python3 script/extract.py --proj example/crowdsale/ --port 8545
 ```
 Note that you need to kill existing `ganache-cli` processes listening the same port before calling this script.

+### Automatically Constructing Truffle Projects

+For evaluation purposes, one would need to automatically construct Truffle projects from a large set of contracts.
+To achieve this, one can write a script to automatically produce files required by Truffle projects, following the format in `example/crowdsale`.
+The compressed file `truffle_scripts.tar.gz` contains the scripts we used.
+Those scripts might not run directly but can give you a high level idea how things work.

 ### Training